What is the best way to learn NLP?

-For many people school learning sets the standard by which they assess all future educational opportunities.
+For many of us, ‘school learning’ sets the standard by which we gauge future learning opportunities.

-In school we engaged in a fairly passive process of absorbing information from the teacher and from books and then proving our ability to retain this information by regurgitating it once again at an examination!
+Yet traditional school learning is a fairly passive process: we absorb information from the teacher and from books and then demonstrate our ability to retain this information by regurgitating it once again at an examination!

 Let’s say you wish to become a skilful horse rider.